slothAD/XPRising/README.md

 ## Custom Ban System
 You can now ban a player for the specified duration in days using the .ban/.unban command.\
-`WARNING` If you remove RPGMods, all the banned users via the command will no longer be banned!
+`WARNING` If you remove OpenRPG, all the banned users via the command will no longer be banned!

 ## Config
 <details>